MaartenGr/PolyFuzz/README.md

 This will install the base dependencies and excludes any deep learning/embedding models.

-If you want to be making use of 🤗 transformers embeddings, install the additional additional `Flair` dependency:
+If you want to be making use of 🤗 Transformers, install the additional additional `Flair` dependency:

 ```bash
 pip install polyfuzz[flair]